Armed Forces Day

 Across the country people are getting involved: communities hold local events and business show their support.

-The National Event will be held in Stirling, but many more events will be held up and down the country in support of Armed Forces Day.
+The National Event will be held in Guildford, but many more events will be held up and down the country in support of Armed Forces Day.

 If you want to know more about the Army, Royal Navy, Royal Air Force or meet members of local units, then why not attend an event or hold one yourself?

 Find out how you can get involved and

 what's going on in your area so that you too can celebrate Armed Forces Day in support of our nation.